Home > Images > Illustrator artworks

 External images placed in Illustrator

-If you have placed external images in Illustrator, they will all need to have been named with their respective ID (MA or agency) so that they can all be traced.
+If you have placed and embedded external images in Illustrator, they will all need to have been named with their respective ID (MA or agency) so that they can all be traced.
 When supplying this information for picture credit, you will need to run Labeller on the Illustrator files imported into InDesign, before you import the .psd version.
 (We are looking at the feasibility of creating a new Labeller which would be able to trace the different image names within Photoshop so that you only work with the .psd).

 Example of links imported into Illustrator with their respective IDs: